Kai Murray talks at Startup Grind Edinburgh

 The next Startup Grind event

-On the 26th of April 2018 Startup Grind will host its next event in Edinburgh, this time featuring Richard Cooper of Cascade Technologies, Novosound and RBC Consulting.
-Tickets to the event as well as more information is available via Startup Grind Edinburgh’s website.
+On the 26th of April 2018 Startup Grind hosted its next event in Edinburgh, this time featuring Richard Cooper of Cascade Technologies, Novosound and RBC Consulting.
+You can read more about the event in our next Startup Grind article.